-(Up to $4,000 per year) – available to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families for four years within eight years of completing their degree leading to a career in teaching.
-To receive a TEACH Grant, you must meet the following criteria:
+The Federal TEACH is available to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families for four years within eight years of completing their degree leading to a career in teaching.
+To receive a TEACH Grant, you must meet the following criteria annually:

 - Complete the Free Application for Federal

 - Student Aid (FAFSA), although you do not need to demonstrate financial need

 - Be a U.S. Citizen or eligible non-citizen